 Compared to machines where you usually need to select a few different things while making your favourite coffee, Lavazza Desea keeps it simple and it also makes your coffee quietly (not that noise matters much here, to be honest).

 Lavazza Desea Review – Design & Features

 Lavazza Desea is designed to be compact and doesn’t take much space on the kitchen bench.
-A capsule machine that can do milk usually is wider than usual, to house the milk in.
-The Desea can get a way from this by having its own Lavazza glass mug with a steam wand and beater lid to warm and froth the milk.
+A capsule machine that can do milk usually is wider than usual, to house the milk frother.
+The Desea can get away from this by having its own Lavazza glass mug with a steam wand and beater lid to warm and froth the milk.
 Both the coffee and milk will be poured/mixed into the glass mug during the process.

 You can make a Cappuccino, Large Cappuccino, Latte Macchiato, Hot Whipped Milk, or even a Cold Whipped Milk.
 There is also an option if you want more foam (which I usually opt for) and a hotter milk for your coffee.

 What I really like about Lavazza Desea with the glass mug is that you can just take the lid off, grab the mug, and start drinking the coffee.
 There is no need to get a cup out of the cupboard and you also have less things to wash.